balta2ar/srs-toolbelt/README.md

         i sitt ess
 ```

-And then a bit of PlantUML layout magick + [Streamlit](https://docs.streamlit.io/) app to provide a simple UI to tune parameters.
+And then a bit of PlantUML+GraphViz layout magick + [Streamlit](https://docs.streamlit.io/) app to provide a simple UI to tune parameters.
 For example, the default value of `start` parameter often is not the best.
 The UI allows me to try various layouts and their settings quick.
 For now it supports generation in two formats: bidirectional graph and a mindmap.

 ![digraph](images/mindmap-digraph.png)
 ![mindmap](images/mindmap-mindmap.png)